jalik/react-form/README.md

   // optional
   onInitializeField(name) {
-    // returns field attributes based on name... return { required: true };
+    // returns field attributes based on name...
+    // usefull if you want to centralize this process
+    // and return attributes dynamically.
+    return { required: true };
   },
   // required, needs to return a promise